Gustavoohrq/rick-and-morty-api-quotes/readme.md

 ## Como Acessar - Getting Started

-Para acessar uma frase, use a url:
+Para acessar uma frase, use a url:</br>
 Access the API using the url:

 ```